Which school do you want to support?

 Teacher pay has merely kept pace with inflation.

 If you want brilliant people to become teachers, ask them.
 They might say yes.
-The power of asking is a core part of the recruiting success of Teach for America, a non-profit organization that actively encourages top talent from top colleges to enter the teaching profession.
+The power of asking is a core part of the recruiting success of Teach for America, a non-profit organization that actively encourages talented people to enter the teaching profession.

 Asking is also a key strategy of the EnCorps STEM teachers program, which recruits experienced STEM Experts to become teacher-leaders serving high-need students.
-If you're wondering whether teaching is for you, and what would be involved in making a career switch, have a look at Teacher.org.
+If you're wondering what would be involved in making a career switch, have a look at Teacher.org.

 The United States could learn a lot from other countries about how to make teaching a highly sought-after profession.
 A 2015 report by the Center on International Education Benchmarking, How High-Performing Systems Shape Teaching Quality Around the World, examines the recruitment and selection practices in five countries with a reputation for good teaching.
-It finds that money and status count:
+In those countries, the researchers report that money and status count:

 "Because teaching is generally a well-respected and well-paid profession that many individuals want to join, top-performing education systems have an abundance of candidates from which to choose."

-The selection process for teachers in these countries extends beyond academics.
+The selection process for teachers in these countries extends beyond academic signals.
 These countries select for a variety of skills and personal qualities, such as:

 Search all lesson and blog content here.